bodywork-ml/bodywork-core/docs/user_guide.md

     --name=my-classification-product-1605214260
 ```

-Would stream the logs from the workflow execution attempt labelled `my-classification-product-1605214260`, directly to your terminal.
+Would stream logs directly to your terminal, from the workflow execution attempt labelled `my-classification-product-1605214260`.
 This output stream could also be redirected to a local file by using a shell redirection command such as,

 ```shell
 $ bodywork cronjob logs ... > log.txt